University of Chicago pro-life student says he received death threats for abortion funding bill

 "We are trying to go to school to get an education.
 We shouldn't have to be violating our conscience in this way," Barbin told "Fox & Friends" Thursday morning.

-Part of the fees included in a student's tuition goes toward the college's Emergency Fund, which is designed to help low-income students.
-Jahne Brown, an Emergency Fund representative who is also the student government president-elect, said the fund would also be supporting abortions.
+Barbin said while no money has been used for abortions, the College Council, which has access to student fees, voted to give a grant to the Emergency Fund, which is intended to help low-income students.
+Jahne Brown, an Emergency Fund representative who is also the student government president-elect, said the fund's first priority is supporting abortion.

 “Abortions are a good thing!”
 Brown wrote.
 “The Emergency Fund supports and funds abortions proudly!
 If you need help paying for an abortion, we are here for you!”